BackofenLab/IntaRNA/README.md

 `--qAcc=N` or `--tAcc=N`, respectively.

-A setup of `--qAcc=C` or `--tAcc=C` (default) enables accessibility computation using the Vienna RNA package routines for query or target sequences, respectively.
+A setup of `--qAcc=C` or `--tAcc=C` (default) enables accessibility computation using the selected [energy model](#energy) for query or target sequences, respectively.

 [![up](doc/figures/icon-up.28.png) back to overview](#overview)